inet-framework/inet/doc/src/users-guide/ch-history.rst

 IPSuite to INET Framework (2000-2006)
 -------------------------------------

-The predecessor of the INET framework was written by Klaus Wehrle, Jochen Reber, Dirk Holzhausen, Volker Boehm, Verena Kahmann, Ulrich Kaage, and others at the University of Karlsruhe during 2000-2001, under the name IPSuite.
+The INET framework's predecessor was written by Klaus Wehrle, Jochen Reber, Dirk Holzhausen, Volker Boehm, Verena Kahmann, Ulrich Kaage, and others at the University of Karlsruhe during 2000-2001, under the name IPSuite.